wadvanced/aurora_ctx/guides/functions.md

 # Generated Functions Reference

 This guide details all the functions that Aurora.Ctx generates for your context modules.
-To illustrate the generated artifacts, we use as an example a schema module named 'Product' that has a table named 'products'.
+To illustrate the generated artifacts, we use, as an example, a schema module named 'Product' that has a table named 'products'.

 ## List Functions